 You can install SQL Server Integration Services on a computer that has no previous instances of SQL Server.

-You can install SQL Server 2017 Integration Services (SSIS) side-by-side with an existing instance of SQL Server 2008 Integration Services (SSIS) and SQL Server 2012 Integration Services (SSIS).
+You can install SQL Server 2017 Integration Services (SSIS) side by side with an existing instance of Integration Services.

-For more information on upgrading Integration Services, see Upgrade Integration Services.
-For information about backward compatibility with earlier versions of Integration Services, see Integration Services Backward Compatibility.
+For more information about upgrading Integration Services, see Upgrade Integration Services.

 Installing Integration Services